vrognas/vrognas/README.md

 I'm an aspiring pharmacometrician with an MSc in Chemical Engineering.
 I'm interested in leveraging the power of software to further our knowledge in the drug development field.

 ## My Toolkit 🛠️
-- Fluent in: R and NMTRAN/NONMEM (6+ years experience)
+- Fluent in: R and NMTRAN/NONMEM
-- Currently mastering: Python and TypeScript
+- Limited experience in: Python and TypeScript
-- Reach out: viktor.rognas@farmaci.uu.se
+- Reach out: viktor.rognas@gmail.com
 - Dive deeper: [My Website](https://www.vrognas.com)

 ## Software Contributions 🖥️